TeaShull/PhytoBSA/README.md

 # PyAtBSA
 This is my attempt to write a python script to analyze and visualize bulk segrigant analysis (BSA) data, taking sequenced segrigant bulks as an input, and outputing a list of putative casual alleles behind the phenotypic segrigation of the two bulks.
 Putative causal alleles are identified using g-statistics and a comparison of the ratio of reference to non-reference alleles in each bulk.
+Currently, this script is optimized for running Arabidopsis BSA experiments, but can handle other organisms with some tinkering.

 For a good, simple explanation of the underlying experimental design of BSA analysis -> https://doi.org/10.1104/pp.17.00415

-This script has an associated conda environment which must be installed and activated in order for the script to run.

-generated using illumina sequencing.
-Currently, this script is optimized for running Arabidopsis BSA experiments, but will in the future will be hopefully be constructed to more easily analyze other organisms.

 To use, install and activate the conda environment from the pyatbsa_conda_env_file.yaml file included in the /code directory.
 I highly recommend using mamba (https://mamba.readthedocs.io) to install this environment, as the environment is fairly complex and conda is comparitivly inefficient (conda sometimes freezes trying to resolve this environment).